metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 ## Jaguars @ Lions

 Looks like my theory about emotional victories holds weight after all.
 Wish I applied that same logic to the Jets...

+***

+## Stelers @ Falcons

+Yep.
+As I suspected, Pittsburgh is the tougher team.
+Atlanta is just weak mentally.